Richard Scruggs: Personal life

 In 1971 he married Diane Thompson, a sister of Tricia Thompson Lott, wife of Trent Lott.

-Scruggs lived in a five-million-dollar mansion in Oxford, Mississippi.
+Scruggs lived in a $5 million mansion in Oxford, Mississippi.
 In 2003, he bought the upper floor of a building on Courthouse Square in Oxford in which he housed the Scruggs Law Firm.
 In 2010, the space was purchased by the firm of W. Roberts Wilson, Jr. following the 2009 settlement of Wilson's longstanding suit against Scruggs for fees resulting from asbestos cases in the 1980s.

 Scruggs and his wife, Diane, were ardent supporters of the University of Mississippi and made large donations to several organizations on campus.
 Scruggs Hall, which currently houses the music department, was named in their honor.
 The Scruggs name was removed from the building following Scruggs guilty plea to bribery in March 2007.
 The building is now called "The Music Building".

 John Grisham reported that Scruggs, while serving his sentence in federal prison, worked to help inmates get GED certificates, and expressed astonishment at the low level of literacy among the inmates.
 Scruggs took long walks with other white-collar inmates.
 He taught nonviolent offenders, many who were imprisoned on drug charges, helping them to acquire their GEDs, and nearly 60 students under his tutelage graduated.
 Scruggs has partnered with the Mississippi Integrated Basic Education and Skills Training program (MIBEST), which provides a remedial education and marketable skills to students seeking a GED.